Affiliate links on Android Authority may earn us a commission. Learn more.

 Meta Quest 3

 The Meta Quest 3 is the one most buyers should choose.
-Starting at $499, it’s not cheap, but it’s extremely flexible and well-supported.
-In standalone mode it has access to plenty of native apps including productivity tools, media viewers, and games like Beat Saber, Pavlov Shack, and Asgard’s Wrath 2.
+Starting at $499, it’s not cheap but extremely flexible and well-supported.
+It can access native apps in standalone mode, including productivity tools, media viewers, and games like Beat Saber, Pavlov Shack, and Asgard’s Wrath 2.
 Your options grow even wider if you can tether to a PC using Air Link or a Quest Link cable — playing Half-Life: Alyx will blow your mind.

 It’s not as impressive at augmented/mixed reality as the Apple Vision Pro, but it’s more than good enough for something that costs $3,000 less.
 And with physical controllers, you can try things that are simply impossible on Apple’s platform.